MinistryPlatform-Community/MPCustomWidgets/Widgets/MyWeek/README.md

 ## Features

+- Shows upcoming events for the user and members of their household.
+- Registration events, group events, and serving events have different FontAwesome icons to quickly distinguish them.
 - Can be configured to require authentication or accept a parameter for User_GUID.
 Useful for linking to this widget from PocketPlatform!
-- Shows upcoming events for the user and members of their household.
 - Optional CSS styling for "Dark Mode" included.
-- Pass the @DaysAhead parameter to change from the default of 7 days to however many days you want to display.
+- Use the @DaysAhead parameter to change how many days ahead to show (Default=7).
-- Pass the @EventTypeID for your worship services, which will condense multiple services to one heading.
+- Use the @EventTypeID parameter to change what user campus or global event types will show up at the top of the day (Default=7, 0 to disable).
-- Pass @FeaturedEvents=1 to also highlight your featured events at the top of a day.
+- Use the @FeaturedEvents parameter to show user campus or global featured events at the top of the day (Default=1, 0 to disable).

 ## Screenshots
 Light Mode: